 - Fuzzy pictures or logos

 - Link addresses that don't match the company

 The best way to check for a phishing attack is by checking the links or buttons before clicking them.
 Check links in a suspicious email or website by mousing over the link or button, then looking at the pop-up link address or, in Chrome browser, look at the bottom left to see where the link goes.
 See if the link matches the company.
-For example, if the investment firm Schwab is asking you to click an email button, the pop-up link address should show the business name,
+For example, if the investment firm Schwab is asking you to click an email button, the pop-up link address at the bottom of your web browser should show the business name similar to,